goinfinite/ez/README.md

 /var/infinite/ez sys-install
 ```

 7. The system will reboot and you can check with `systemctl status ez` if the service is running.
-You should be able to access the dashboard on the VM IP address on port 3141.
+You should now be able to access the dashboard with your browser on the `https://vm-ip-address:3141/` address.

 _We are aware the installation process is not user-friendly yet.
 The installation process will be completely refactored soon so it happens on the Web UI and without the need of a secondary disk.
 An official ISO will also be made available for download so you will be able to skip all the steps above, boot the ISO on your VM provider and go straight to the Setup Wizard on the Web UI._